Background pattern

 Netherlands

-This leaflet is available in all languages of the European Union/European Economic Area on the European Medicines Agency website.
+The leaflet for this medicine is available in all EU/EEA languages on the European Medicines Agency website.

-Agilus treatment should be initiated as soon as malignant hyperthermia crisis is suspected, i.e., characteristic presentation of muscle rigidity, metabolic acidosis, and/or rapid increase in body temperature.
+Treatment with Agilus should be started as soon as malignant hyperthermia is suspected, i.e. characteristic presentation of muscle rigidity, metabolic acidosis and/or rapid increase in body temperature.

 Dosage

-Agilus should be administered rapidly via intravenous injection with an initial dose of 2.5 mg/kg of body weight in adult and pediatric patients.
+Agilus should be administered rapidly by intravenous injection with an initial dose of 2.5 mg/kg body weight in adult and pediatric patients.

-While the main clinical symptoms of tachycardia, hypoventilation, sustained hyperacidosis [pH and partial pressure of carbon dioxide (pCO2) monitoring are required] and hyperthermia persist, a repeat bolus injection of 2.5 mg/kg every 10 minutes should be administered until the physiological and metabolic abnormalities improve.
-If a cumulative dose of 10 mg/kg or higher is considered, the diagnosis of malignant hyperthermia should be re-examined.
+While the main clinical symptoms of tachycardia, hypoventilation, sustained hyperacidity [pH and carbon dioxide partial pressure (pCO2) monitoring is required] and hyperthermia persist, an intravenous bolus injection of 2.5 mg/kg should be repeated every 10 minutes until physiological and metabolic abnormalities improve.
+If a cumulative dose of 10 mg/kg or more is being considered, the diagnosis of malignant hyperthermia should be re-examined.

-The following table shows how to dose according to the number of vials needed for the rapid injection of the initial dose of 2.5 mg/kg:
+The following table shows how to dose according to the vials needed for the rapid injection of the initial dose of 2.5 mg/kg:

 2.5 mg/kg in both adults and children